 Columbia | 296-5870 | email@example.com | www.seattleu.edu/hr

 Classroom Services provides support for all classroom technologies on campus.
-For immediate assistance when a class is in session, call the Help Desk at x5571 and a technician will troubleshoot your room or dispatch a technician to assist you.
+For immediate assistance when a class is in session, call the Service Desk at x5571 and a technician will troubleshoot your room or dispatch a technician to assist you.
 Classroom Services also provides equipment checkout (projectors, video cameras, and document cameras) and delivery to enhance instructional technology needs.
 Some equipment like presentation clickers are available to checkout through the library.

 296-5571 | firstname.lastname@example.org | www.seattleu.edu/its/support/classroom-services